-Publications similar to this report are published annually by the Geological Survey for all States.
-These official Survey reports have an identification number consisting of the two-letter State abbreviation, the last two digits of the water year, and the volume number.
-For example, this volume is identified as "U.S. Geological Survey Water-Data Report FL-xx-2B", where xx represents the current water year.
+Publications similar to this report are published annually by the U.S. Geological Survey for all States.
+These official reports have an identification number consisting of the two-letter State abbreviation, the last two digits of the water year, and the volume number.
+For example, this volume is identified as "U.S. Geological Survey Water-Data Report NH-VT-98-1."
 For archiving and general distribution, the reports for 1971-74 water years also are identified as water-data reports.
 These water-data reports are for sale in paper copy or in microfiche by the National Technical Information Service, U.S. Department of Commerce, Springfield, VA 22161.
-Additional information, including current prices, for ordering specific reports may be obtained from the Office Chief at the address given on the back of the title page or by telephone (305) 717-5800.
+Real-time and historical data from the surface-water network, as well as information about individual sites, are available through the world wide web at: